Particular/docs.particular.net/samples/routing/instance-mapping-file/sample.md

 ## Real-world scenario

-For the sake of simplicity, in this sample all the endpoints run on a single machine.
-In the real world it is usually best to run each instance on a separate virtual machine.
-In such a case the instance mapping file would contain `machine` attributes mapping instances to their machines' host names instead of `queue` attributes used to run more than one instance on a single box.
+For the sake of simplicity, all the endpoints in this sample run on a single machine.
+In production, it is usually best to run each instance on a separate virtual machine.
+In this case, the instance mapping file would contain `machine` attributes mapping instances to their machines' host names instead of `queue` attributes used to run more than one instance on a single box.